 I discovered the Peloton app last year and instantly subscribed after the free trial.
 Sold!
 I did an entire review of the Peloton app here.

-While I don’t have the official bike since it’s not available yet in France and there are better built bikes, I’m happy to pay the $20/month for the app.
+While I don’t have the official bike since it’s not available yet in France and there are better quality commercial bikes, I’m happy to pay the $12.99/month for the app.
 Like best-spent-money-all-month level of happy.

 Peloton Digital has let me connect with a fitness scene back in NYC that I left behind.
 I can join a live class or choose from the thousands in the archive.
 Yes, I have a local gym in France but there’s something to be said for variety and staying connected to your roots.
 If you’re drawn to something and it keeps you on track and happy, then keep doing it.

-Note: At the time of writing this post, it seems you need a US-based iTunes account to be able to download the Peloton app.
+Note: At the time of writing this post, it seems you need a US-based iTunes account to be able to download the Peloton app (or an iTunes account based in a country where bikes are available).

 Feeling like you’re part of a community bigger than yourself is satisfying regardless, but being able to tap into that when you’re physically so far away means more to me than ever.
 I feel connected to like-minded people back in NYC but also connected to thousands of people all over the country and world that are showing up for exactly the same purpose — to get a workout of course, but to feel like they’re a part of something.